alextanhongpin/go-microservice/README.md

 - configs can have sane defaults for the `development`, `production`, or `nop` (null object pattern)
 - configs could be passed through golang `flag` or `envvar` (environment variables), pick one and standardize it
 - include the `.env` in the `.gitignore`, we do not want to commit sensitive info to git repository
+- there many libraries to parse and read environment config, use the one that is the most simple to use
+- pass the config down through DI (dependency injection) or params, __DO NOT__ call it straight from `os.Getenv`